Pregnant and Lactating Persons

 Supplementary documents referenced in this guide also include:

-Videos on How to Recommend Vaccines in Pregnancy for Immunizers
+Videos for Immunizers on How to Recommend Vaccines in Pregnancy

 Resources for the Public